 Many types of asbestos containing floor tiles are still around today.
-They were originally used because they were comparatively cheap, flexible and strong.
-For these reasons asbestos floor tiles were widely used in properties built from the early 1950s right through to the 1990s.
-Usually the asbestos floor tiles were laid directly on to the floor screed of the ground floor of houses.
+They were originally used because they were comparatively cheap, flexible and strong, and were widely used in properties built from the early 1950s right through to the 1990s.
+Usually asbestos floor tiles were laid directly on to the floor screed of the ground floor of houses.
 In blocks of flats, where you have concrete floor slabs on every level, asbestos floor tiles were commonly used throughout the whole block including communal stairwells and lift lobbies.

-One of the most common types of asbestos floor tiles is the thermoplastic tile which is particularly brittle.
-When the fitter tries to nail gripper rods to thermoplastic floor tiles they will break up (shatter) very easily.
+The thermoplastic tile is one of the most common types of asbestos floor tile, and one of the most brittle.
+When the fitter tries to nail gripper rods to thermoplastic floor tiles they easily shatter and break up.
 Although the tiles will not release significant amounts of airborne asbestos fibre this approach is a long way from best practise.

 For many homeowners the first instinct when they learn they have asbestos floor tiles is to get them removed.
-Unfortunately, many asbestos floor tiles were stuck to the floor screed with a black bitumastic adhesive which in also contained asbestos.
-With the asbestos floor tiles removed what they are left with is a black sticky mess which still contains asbestos.
-In most cases you are better off leaving the asbestos floor tiles in place and overlaying with new flooring.
+Unfortunately, many asbestos floor tiles were stuck to the floor screed with a black bitumastic adhesive which also contains asbestos.
+Even with the asbestos floor tiles removed, you are still left with a black sticky mess that still contains asbestos.
+In most cases, you are better off leaving the asbestos floor tiles in place and overlaying with new flooring.